invoke-ai/InvokeAI/docs/index.md

 FAQ](help/FAQ/)** to
 get solutions for common installation problems and other issues.

+## :material-file-document: Training

+Invoke Training has moved to its own repository, with a dedicated UI for accessing common scripts like Textual Inversion and LoRA training.

+You can find more by visiting the repo at <https://github.com/invoke-ai/invoke-training>.

 ## :octicons-repo-push-24: Contributing

 Anyone who wishes to contribute to this project, whether documentation,